praneethpatibandla/student-webdev-labs/reflection.md

 ### 4. Were there other exercises that might have helped you learn this week’stopic a little better?

 The exercises were helpful and covered the key layout and positioning concepts well.
 Seeing how different positions interact with one another gave a solid understanding

+### Flexbox

+### 1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+I initially tried to complete the exercises on my own, but for some of the layouts, especially those involving flex-wrap, flex-direction: column, and wrap-reverse, I needed to refer to the videos for guidance.
+They helped me understand how small changes in flex properties can drastically change the layout.

+### 2. How helpful did you find the exercises in this section?
+Was there oneexercise that was particularly helpful?

+The exercises were useful and helped me understand how Flexbox works in real layouts.
+They made it easier to see how different properties affect item placement.

+### 3. Was there something that you wish had been explained better?

+The wrap-reverse part was a little confusing at first, but after trying it out in the exercises, I started to understand how it changes the item order.

+### 4. Were there other exercises that might have helped you learn this week’stopic a little better?

+The exercises were great and covered the topic well.
+A few more practice problems would make it even better for learning.